bobzhuyb/ns3-rdma/README.md

 It is based on NS-3 version 3.17, and ported to Visual Studio environment, as explained [here](https://www.nsnam.org/wiki/Ns-3_on_Visual_Studio_2012).

 ## Note
-TIMELY module has not been merged into this yet.
-We are working on merging it.
+TIMELY implementation is in "timely" branch and hasn't been merged into the master branch.
+So, you may not be able to simulate DCQCN and TIMELY simultaneously at this moment.

 ## Quick Start